 Trial counsel for Elm 3DS in a patent infringement case about stacked integrated circuits.

 John Crane Inc. v.
 Schein Law Group; John Crane, Inc. v.
-Simon Greenstone Panatier Bartlett
+Simon Greenstone Panatier Bartlett (N.D.
+Ill.)

 Counsel for John Crane as plaintiff in civil RICO litigation arising out of alleged fraud in connection with asbestos injury litigation and corresponding claims under asbestos bankruptcy trusts.
-(Northern District of Illinois)

 Bayer CropScience LP v.
 BASF SE (E.D.
 Va.)

-Counsel for Bayer in Declaratory Judgment action seeking declaration that BASF’s patent relating to polymorphic forms of the compound tembotrione is invalid.
+Counsel for Bayer in declaratory judgment action seeking declaration that BASF’s patent relating to polymorphic forms of the compound tembotrione is invalid.
 Case settled soon after complaint was filed.

 Las Vegas Hepatitis C Litigation (District Court, Clark County, Nevada)

-Matt provided strategic direction and coordinated trial teams for UnitedHealthcare in litigation encompassing over 40 individual cases, pending before 20 different judges in state court.
+Provided strategic direction and coordinated trial teams for UnitedHealthcare in litigation encompassing over 40 individual cases, pending before 20 different judges in state court.
 Plaintiffs were individuals who claimed to have contracted Hepatitis C during endoscopy procedures performed at clinics that were on defendants' networks of approved healthcare providers.
 Defendants were health plans and other entities affiliated with UnitedHealthcare.
 Bartlit Beck tried one case (Martin v.
 PacifiCare of Nevada, et al.), resulting in a favorable jury verdict and subsequent settlement of half of the pending cases.
 Bartlit Beck began trying a second case (Paul v.
 Health Plan of Nevada, et al.), which settled one month into trial, along with the other remaining cases

 Rolls-Royce v.
 United Technologies (U.S. District Court, E.D.
 Va.)